 One thing though you may find helpful is that pine trees are great at repelling them.
 We noticed a great deal less of them around these spots.

 Complete the trail and you will find the beautiful Gulf Hagas:

-There are some really steep rocks in this area, but it is quite gorgeous and there’s plenty of opportunities to film and take pictures like the one above.
-Here’s another:
+There are some really steep rocks in this area, but it is quite gorgeous and there’s plenty of opportunities to film and take pictures like this one: